 Golden milk’s introduction into the Western world has largely coincided with the variety of vegan milks on the market, and its reputation as a healing tea has found golden milk right at home on the menus of natural food and plant-based restaurants.
-Traditional Indian recipes generally call for organic dairy milk while modernized versions are often made with soy, rice, or nut milk.
+Traditional Indian recipes generally call for organic dairy milk, whereas modernized versions are often made with soy, rice, or nut milk.
 In short, the type of milk you use for golden milk is entirely dependent on your tastes.
-If using dairy milk, make sure that it’s whole milk (i.e. has its full fat content), since low fat and skim milk tends to separate when heated.
+If using dairy milk, make sure that it’s whole milk (i.e. has its full fat content), since low fat and skim milk tend to separate when heated.

 To ghee or not to ghee?